 🏆 Grail?
-King Arthur Lady of the Lake Excalibur Merlin Percival Galahad The Quest Knights The Lore Mythic Map The Fates Graal ☀️
+King Arthur Lady of the Lake Excalibur Merlin The Fisher King Percival Galahad Knights of the Round The Quest The Lore Mythic Map The Fates ☀️ Graal

 The Holy Grail